dthree/vantage/README.md

 ```

 That's the basic idea.
 Once you get the hang of it, read on to learn some of the fancier things `vantage` can do.

+##### Slack Channel

+Feedback / suggestions / general Q&A?
+Pop me an email at threedeecee @ gmail.com for an invite to the `vantagejs` Slack channel.

 ## Methods